Royal Look-Back: Proclamation of King Juan Carlos

 After the mass, the King and Queen left the church in an open top Rolls-Royce, waving to the thousands of well-wishers who had lined the route back to the Royal Palace.
 Their Majesties hosted a banquet in honour of the foreign dignitaries at the Palace and made several balcony appearances to greet the large cheering crowds.Filed under Spanish Royals

-Tagged Juan Carlos I, Proclamation, Spanish Abdication 2014.
+Tagged Juan Carlos I of Spain, Proclamation, Spanish Abdication 2014.